Picnic Bay, Queensland: 1950 onwards

-On 1 December 1962 the Queensland Place Names Board officially gazetted the town with the name Picnic Bay which was in common use, replacing the former town name of Camoomilli.
+On 1 December 1962, the Queensland Place Names Board officially gazetted the town with the name Picnic Bay which was in common use, replacing the former town name of Camoomilli.
 The suburb was formally named and bounded on 12 June 1992.

-On Christmas Eve 1971 Magnetic Island and Townsville were struck by Cyclone Althea, While the Picnic Bay jetty remained structurally sound despite receiving some damage, serious damage was inflicted upon most buildings in the bay and foliage stripped off trees.
+On Christmas Eve 1971, Magnetic Island and Townsville were struck by Cyclone Althea, While the Picnic Bay jetty remained structurally sound despite receiving some damage, serious damage was inflicted upon most buildings in the bay and foliage stripped off trees.

-In 1977 a shelter was erected for passengers waiting for ferries at the end of the Picnic Bay jetty by the Townsville City Council.
-In 1985 the Townsville Harbour board gained approval to build a larger shelter shed on the Jetty.
-Following the completion of Magnetic Harbour in 2003 ferry operations to the Picnic Bay jetty ceased In 2020 the city council invested in new underwater lighting for the jetty and in 2021 a new micro brewery is planned.
+In 1977, a shelter was erected for passengers waiting for ferries at the end of the Picnic Bay jetty by the Townsville City Council.
+In 1985, the Townsville Harbour board gained approval to build a larger shelter shed on the jetty.
+Following the completion of Magnetic Harbour in 2003, ferry operations to the Picnic Bay jetty ceased In 2020, the city council invested in new underwater lighting for the jetty.